monicahardt/BachelorProject/README.md

 ## SJ journeys

 - Working with SJ, filtering using the same filters as for journeys on finding journeys in CPH, we have ```7790```in one month, which is roughly ```373920```journeys in total.

+# Attempts

+## DAWA

+In an attempt to get coordinates of each of the 40.000 unique stations in cph, different approaches were used.
+Specifically DAWA was used in an attempt.
+This did however not work since the data works on actual addresses and not 'searched' addresses.
+At the same time, the API does not provide coordinates.

+## KD-tree

+A KD-tree (or BALLTREE) were also considered for clustering locations in cph.
+However, the making of a kd-tree is based on coordinations which are difficult to get.
+By using geopy and comparing coordinates we already have a somewhat cluster of locations and therefore does not need further clustering.
+However, for further work it could be interesting to create sequences based on a KD-tree-clustering instead of a 'radius'-margin-based clustering on stations of high trafic.